bdalli/exif-jpg-rm/README.md

 Move variables to lambda env vars

 Infrastructure: \
-S3 write a bucket policy restricting type to jpg only -- requires a list of user principles \
+S3 write a bucket policy restricting type to jpg only -- Principals could be a Federated Source e.g SAML \
 Add lifecyle, access logging and tags to buckets.
 For object management, monitoring and grouping/billing \
 Set up some Cloudwatch metrics and tags for Lambda.
 To track execution and grouping/billing